michalweclawik/morse-code-translator/README.md

 ---

-<p align="center"> Online translator which  translate English to Morse code or Morse Code to English
+<p align="center"> Online translator which  translate English to Morse Code or Morse Code to English
     <br>
 </p>